Member: International Thriller Writers, Inc.

-If I were to get up in the middle of one night, slip into shoes-no-socks, shrug into a jacket, slide out the door, walk downhill toward the sound of a train whiste—this is the thing I’d want to leave behind on the bedside table.
+When I get up in the middle of one night, slip into shoes-no-socks, shrug into a jacket, slide out the door, walk downhill toward the sound of a train whistle—these are what I'll leave behind on the bedside table.

-I hope the great-great-granddaughter I’ll never meet finds this on a bookshelf one summer day, when her seahorse is at the vet so she can’t go anywhere, and she reads it.
+I hope the great-great-granddaughter I’ll never meet finds these on a bookshelf one summer day, when she's bored because her seahorse is at the vet so she can’t go anywhere, and she reads them.

 The Hollow Lake Trilogy

 Inspired by a real-life haunted island in Canada, these three started it all.
 Deadly Kiss surprised everyone by getting shortlisted by the International Thriller Writers.
 The award got handed out in the Grand Hyatt Ballroom in New York City by Lee Child...to someone else.
 It was still a hell of a thing.
 People occasionally ask me to go back to Echo Island for a fourth novel, but that isn't up to me.
 We'll see.

 There are ghosts here, just like in real life.

 Finalist- 2017 ITW Best First Novel